GalahadL06/Duo-Calc/README.md

-- This is a very simple duo character calculator I wrote,and it will keep evolving as my coding skill evolves.
+- This is a very simple duo character calculator I wrote.
+- It is now archived to give way to a new repository Duo-Calc-POSIX to tidy the whole project.